SonarSource/sonarqube/server/sonar-docs/src/pages/branches/long-lived-branches.md

 Then, at each subsequent analysis of the long-lived branch, any new issue that comes from a short-lived branch automatically inherits the attributes (type, severity, ...) the issue had in the short-lived branch.
 A comment is added to the change log of the issue on the long-lived branch: "The issue had been copied from branch 'the short-live branch' to branch yyy".

-## Leak Period
+## New Code Period

-Because long-lived branches will persist for a long time, you are likely to develop and release multiple versions from it, and so you can change the Leak Period of a long-lived branch in **Administration > Branches**.
+Because long-lived branches will persist for a long time, you are likely to develop and release multiple versions from it, and so you can change the New Code period of a long-lived branch in **Administration > Branches**.

 ## Settings and Quality Profiles on Branches